java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 ```

 ### Stroke Transition
-The [StrokeTransition](javafxdoc:StrokeTransition) creates an animation, that changes the stroke color of a shape over a `duration`.
+The [StrokeTransition](javafxdoc:StrokeTransition) creates an animation, that changes the stroke color of a shape.
 This is done by updating the `stroke` property of the `Shape` at regular intervals.

 ![StrokeTransition](/assets/images/javafx/animation/transition/stroke-example.gif)